Interactive Explanation with Varying Level of Details in an Explainable Scientific Literature Recommender System

 \section{Limitations}

-Limitations of our work include that we designed and implemented a subset of possible intelligibility types (i.e., \textit{What}, \textit{What if}, \textit{Why}, and \textit{How}).
+Our work is also subjected to several limitations.
+Firstly, we identify some limitations related to explanation design.
+We designed and implemented a subset of possible intelligibility types (i.e., \textit{What}, \textit{What if}, \textit{Why}, and \textit{How}).
 Other intelligibility types, such as \textit{Why not} (contrastive explanation) and \textit{How to} (counterfactual explanation) are not commonly used in the recommendation domain and are beyond the scope of this paper.
-The selection of intelligibility types in our work may bring biases in our results about the effects of interactive explanations with different levels of detail.
-Our findings may not generalize to other selections of intelligibility types.
-Moreover, we performed this analysis in a single domain.
-It must be verified that our findings transfer to domains beyond scientific literature RS.
-Further, we conducted a qualitative user study with 14 participants.
-Therefore, the results of the study should be interpreted with caution and cannot be generalized.
-A quantitative user study with a larger sample would probably have yielded more significant and reliable results.
+Supporting other intelligibility types and exploring their combinations to provide explanations at different levels of detail may lead to different results.